 The experiments are being performed at the LNGS underground Laboratories, where the X-ray background, generated by cosmic rays, is strongly reduced.

-The VIP group is extending its scientific program to the study of other items of the fundamental physics, such as discrete symmetries and collpase models.
-Encouraging preliminary results were already obtained.
+The VIP group has extended its scientific program to the study of other items of the fundamental physics, such as discrete symmetries and dynamical collpase models.
+Encouraging first results were already obtained.

 2 The VIP and VIP-2 setups